-I don’t eat them often so when I do…, I like to enjoy the full flavored luscious, moist cake that is worth every single molecule of calories.
+I don’t eat them often so when I do, I like to enjoy the full flavored luscious, moist cake that is worth every single molecule of calories.

-When I first made this cake a few years ago, my husband and I finished the whole batch in two days.
+When I first made this orange cake a few years ago, my husband and I finished the whole batch in two days.
 Not a good idea for preserving my hourglass silhouette.
-So I decided not to make it again…, until today.
+So I decided not to make it again until today.
 I was craving something orange and something cake-y.

 It is a lovely cake.
 I am sure you and your loved ones will be impressed.